 Oh my gourd-ness!
 If you ask me, it’s safe to say there’s gourd reason to get going with growing this gorgeous fall crop.

-Have you had any experience growing this gorgeous fall crop?
-Let me know what your favorite thing about this beautiful vegetable is in the comments section below!
+Have you had any experience with different varieties of ornamental gourds in the garden?
+Let me know what your favorite thing about this beautiful ornamental vegetable is in the comments section below!